japickering/combatlog/README.md

 ## Features
 - Messages are highlighted in different colours reacting to game events taking place.
 - Game objects can only perform actions while alive and display feedback about the game state.
+- Messages can be displayed all at once or using the timer in seconds

 ![Screen shot](public/grab.png)